xockcin/bitgame-redux/NOTES.md

 -implement level selector
 -make it look good

-I will try out other buttons in my original bitgame-react file
+Note: Actually I am messing around with other buttons.
+I was going to do it in bitgame-react but then I remembered that it's all janked up.
+I have implemented the all on button and have begun to implement register.